ztwalters/Docs/aspnet/fundamentals/app-state.rst

 	app.UseSession();

-You can reference Session from ``IHttpContext`` once it is installed and configured.
+You can reference Session from ``HttpContext`` once it is installed and configured.

+.. note:: If you attempt to access ``Session`` before ``UseSession`` has been called, you will get an ``InvalidOperationException`` exception stating that "Session has not been configured for this application or request."

 Implementation Details
 ^^^^^^^^^^^^^^^^^^^^^^